 The trivia items below may give away important plot points.

-The first morning then Jaleza-Rose wakes up in the new house, in the lap of her dead father, she discovers ants in her hand.
-In accordance with what her father may have felt or believed in, this might have some things to do with the old Scandinavians proverbs about having "ants in the hand", literally meaning "an urge to kill".
-This scene is the first morning when the viewer might understand that the father is dead.
+The first morning Jeliza-Rose wakes up in the new house, in the lap of her dead father, she discovers ants in her hand.
+It may be a reference to an old Scandinavians proverb about having "ants in the hand", literally meaning "an urge to kill".
+This scene is the viewer's first clue that the father is dead.